GoonerM466/iptvboss-support-agent/docs/FAQ.md

 1. Force close IPTVBoss (Task Manager on Windows)
 2. Go to IPTVBoss/db folder and delete any files with "lock" in the name
 3. Restart IPTVBoss - it should attempt auto-restore
-4. If still frozen, manually restore: Menu → Restore → Local, Cloud or URL
+4. If still frozen, manually restore: Settings → Restore Database → Local, Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 **If restore fails**:
 - Try older backup files from IPTVBoss/backup